 The worship of Shiva, whose linga is associated, is one of the many sects that make up the Hindu religion.
 There are two distinct kinds of linga: one is simple, and the other is a five-headed Shiva Lingam with heads on all four sides and one on the top.
 Yoni is represented by the lower portion (vagina), whereas the linga represents the upper portion (penis).
 It combines the process of creation and the birth of creatures with significance.

-As per the legend, the linga is composed of three parts: the lower part of the lingam indicates that there is Brahma, a god of creation; the middle part of the lingam has Vishnu, a god of protection; and the upper part of the lingam has Rudra, a god of medicine or an incarnation of Lord Shiva, a god of destruction.
+According to the legend, the linga is composed of three parts: the lower part indicates that there is Brahma, a god of creation; the middle part has Vishnu, a god of protection; and the upper part has Rudra, a god of medicine or an incarnation of Lord Shiva, a god of destruction.

-In the holiest part of the Pashupatinath temple, known as the main sanctum, there is a priest stationed on each side of the linga.
+The holiest part of the Pashupatinath temple, known as the main sanctum, has a priest stationed on each side of the linga.
 The priest of this temple ought to have at least seven vegetarian generations in their family tree.
 There are 108 individuals known as Bhandaris, each of whom serves as an assistant to Bhatta (the temple's primary priest, who was from south India).

 The Virateshwor Shiva Linga is believed to have been constructed between the 7th and 8th centuries and is one of the largest Shiva lingas in Nepal.
-You can find it at the Rajeshwori Ghat (one of the most well-known of the six Ghats in the Pashupatinath region).
+You can find it at the Rajeshwori Ghat (one of the six most well-known Ghats in the Pashupatinath region).

 More than four hundred Shiva lingas, both small and large, can be found in and around the Pasupathi area.
 The Vedas and the Puranas (Hindu scriptures) provide a full overview of the four-faced Lingam that is housed within the sanctum of the temple.
 Tatpurusha - East, Sadyojata -West, Vamadeva - North, Aghora - South, and Ishana (Up).